Niha-007/-Best-practices-and-framework-standards/README.md

    - To only run specific test cases - implement "it" blocks and for test omission make them as "xit"

 7. **How to run**
-- Use Jest Runner for individual test runs , install extension in vs code, and click on run or debug on individual workflows
+- Use Jest Runner for individual test runs , install extension in vs code, and click on run or debug on individual workflows which appears after you install the extensions inn vscode
-  - See: [Run/Debug](./askui_example/folder_example/purchase-performance-glitch-user.test.ts#L12-13) # after installing jest-runner
+  - See: [Run/Debug*](./askui_example/folder_example/purchase-performance-glitch-user.test.ts#L12-13) # after installing jest-runner, *YOU CAN ONLY VIEW IT IN VISUAL CODE
 - Make it to xit to omit test blocks
 - Run from vs terminal as askui-runproject, after you have implemented askui-shell and askui-startcontroller